ghc/ghc/docs/users_guide/separate_compilation.rst

     that are being written out.
 These include testing things properties such as variables not occuring outside of their expected scopes.

+The format in which GHC currently stores its typechecked AST, makes it costly to collect the types for some expressions nodes.
+For the sake of performance, GHC currently chooses to skip over these, so not all expression nodes should be expected to have type information on them.
+See :ghc-ticket:`16233` for more.

 .. _recomp:

 The recompilation checker